kitsune-soc/docs/src/content/docs/en/running/installation.md

 > If you downloaded the ZIP, just unzip the archive

-Next, move into the newly created directory and then move into the `kitsune-fe` directory and run:
+Next, move into the newly created directory and then into the `kitsune-fe` directory and build the frontend.
+To do this run:

 ```bash
 yarn install && yarn build